Cyanox62/pages/page.md

 And unsurprisingly, we find our hash right here, identical to the first one.
 We know what we're doing by this point, let's keep following the breadcrumb trail and breakpoint the first byte again on this new location to see when this memory is accessed.

-The very first time this memory location is accessed, we come across something very promising:
+The very first time this new memory location is accessed, we come across something very promising:

 ```asm
 ; Hash comparison loop